geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Levels:
 * Level 1: The gardener has kept and cared for fish and plants in an aquaponics system for at least one season to produce food for their garden.
 (Self-awarded.)
-* Level 2: The gardener has kept and cared for fish and plants in an aquaponics system for at least two seasons to produce food for their garden.
+* Level 2: The gardener has kept and cared for fish and plants in an aquaponics system for at least two years to produce food for their garden.
 (Requires photo observations as evidence.
 Self-awarded.)
-* Level 3: The gardener has kept and cared for fish and plants in an aquaponics system for at least five seasons to produce food for their garden.
+* Level 3: The gardener has kept and cared for fish and plants in an aquaponics system for at least five years to produce food for their garden.
 (Requires photo observations as evidence.
 Chapter Chair must verify.)

 ### Herbalist Hero